Amile Jefferson: Orlando Magic (2018–2020)

-On July 27, 2018, Jefferson and the Magic agreed to a two-way contract.
+On July 27, 2018, Jefferson and the Orlando Magic agreed to a two-way contract.
 Jefferson made his NBA debut on December 31, 2018, against the Charlotte Hornets, playing four minutes with two points and one rebound.
-On July 30, 2019, the Orlando Magic re-signed with Jefferson to a two-way contract.
-On November 1, 2019, the Orlando Magic announced that they had re-signed with Jefferson.
+On July 30, 2019, the Magic re-signed with Jefferson to a two-way contract.
+On November 1, 2019, the Magic announced that they had re-signed with Jefferson.

 Jefferson was waived by the Magic on February 6, 2020.

-On February 26, 2020, the Lakeland Magic acquired the returning right to Jefferson from the Iowa Wolves in exchange for the returning right to Braian Angola-Rodas and a first round draft pick in the 2020 NBA G League Draft.
+On February 26, 2020, the Lakeland Magic acquired the returning right to Jefferson from the Iowa Wolves in exchange for the returning right to Braian Angola-Rodas and a first-round draft pick in the 2020 NBA G League Draft.

 Galatasaray (2020–2021)

 On December 4, 2020, Jefferson signed an Exhibit 10 contract with the Boston Celtics.
 The Celtics waived Jefferson on December 19, 2020.

 On December 29, 2020, Jefferson signed with Galatasaray of the Turkish Basketball Super League (BSL).